 Gathering and Pipe Ceremony Sunday, June 21st at 10:00 am Perth Healing Forest Memorial in Last Duel Park

 Something powerful happened on the Summer Solstice this year at the Perth Healing Forest Memorial.
-Elder Francine Desjardins led a gathering and pipe ceremony that both celebrated the Solstice and witnessed the systemic violence experienced in Canada by Indigenous and Black peoples.
+Grandmother Francine Desjardins led a gathering and pipe ceremony that both celebrated the Solstice and witnessed the systemic violence experienced in Canada by Indigenous and Black peoples.
 The event honoured Missing and Murdered Indigenous Women, Girls & Two Spirit People, and the Black Lives Matter movement.
 With demonstrations circling the globe in this moment against racial violence and police brutality, it was an important time to stand together in ceremonial space here in unceded Algonquin/Omàmiwininì territory to express our solidarity, commitment, and compassion.

 It was wonderful to see the work of Lanark County Neighbours for Truth and Reconciliation continuing despite the pandemic.
 It was a day for celebration, remembrance, truth-telling, making commitments, and affirming the ongoing presence and rights of Indigenous peoples in these lands.